solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/javascript/instructions/01-sdk-connect.md

 Now that the JavaScript code to connect to the Azure Cosmos DB for NoSQL account is complete, you can test the script.
 This script will print the default consistency level and the name of the first writable region.
 When you created the account, you specified a location, and you should expect to see that same location value printed as the result of this script.

 1. In **Visual Studio Code**, open the context menu for the **javascript/01-sdk-connect** folder and then select **Open in Integrated Terminal** to open a new terminal instance.

+1. Before running the script, you must log into Azure using the `az login` command.
+At the terminal window, run:

+    ```azurecli
+    az login
+    ```

 1. Run the script using the `node` command: